StevenNaliwajka/ProjectGuide/README.md

 # ProjectGuide
-Centralized documentation hub for insights, methodologies, and overviews of my professional and personal projects.
+A centralized hub for documentation, indexing insights, methodologies and overviews of my professional and personal projects.
+As well as formal papers or presentations related to these topics.

 Also Included is any formal papers/presentations on the topics.